mdsol/hale/README.md

 Clients MAY be automated for this purpose so that, for any given link relation, they will read from an embedded resource (if present) in preference to traversing a link.

-To activate this client behaviour for a given link, servers SHOULD add an embedded resource into the representation with the same relation.
+To activate this client behavior for a given link, servers SHOULD add an embedded resource into the representation with the same relation.

 Servers SHOULD NOT entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.